Social and Behavioral Sciences concentration coordinator

 Michael D Moorhouse PhD

-Mike Moorhouse, PhD is the program director for the Bachelor of Health program within the College of Public Health and Health Professions and a Clinical Associate Professor in the Department of Occupational Therapy.
+Mike Moorhouse, PhD is a Clinical Associate Professor in the Department of Occupational Therapy.
 Dr. Moorhouse received his PhD in Rehabilitation Science from the University of Florida in 2008 and his MHS in Rehabilitation Counseling in 2001.
-As BHS program director, he is directly responsible for the educational and advising needs of more than 400 pre-health junior and seniors, and is heavily involved student life as he is faculty advisor to four different student organizations.
+As the BHS program director from 2013 to 2023, he was directly responsible for the educational and advising needs of more than 400 pre-health junior and seniors, and is heavily involved student life as he is faculty advisor to four different student organizations.
 Dr. Moorhouse’s research interests include undergraduate pedagogy, hazardous substance use among young adults, and measurement theory.

 Jamie L Pomeranz PhD, CRC, CLCP